Repeatedly perform algorithm on each element or subarray of input signal and concatenate results

 Filter Coefficient Matrix.
 For information

-on how to add a mask parameter, see Define mask parameters.
+on how to add a mask parameter, see Create a Simple Mask.

 Open the For Each subsystem.
 Inside the subsystem, open the For Each block dialog box.